achmaddoli/A-Network-Quality-of-Service-Monitor-System-on-IP-Networks/README.md

 ## Real-World Impact

 - **Network Visibility:** The system helped visualize bandwidth, latency, jitter, and packet loss from multiple Raspberry Pi agents in one centralized dashboard.
-- **Performance Insight:** Testing revealed that stable bandwidth did not necessarily indicate healthy network performance, as the system uncovered extremely high latency values around 120,000 ms.
+- **Performance Insight:** Testing showed that stable bandwidth did not necessarily represent overall network quality, as latency remained an important QoS metric that required continuous monitoring.
 - **Operational Efficiency:** The dashboard reduced the need to manually inspect raw network measurements by presenting QoS data in graphs and historical tables.

 ---